ruubi0807/AICupCompetition/README.md

 # Google Colab
 You can also run the model on the colab.
 https://drive.google.com/file/d/1dKg6J5sti1mZQWVl0p6mbBrhmdW_fVZS/view?usp=drive_link
-For running the code on the colab, all the files you need can be found here.
+For running the code on the colab, all the files including the raw files and the preprocessed json files you need can be found here.
 https://drive.google.com/drive/folders/1ldJFFT3itTTQI7BkrjkGFdvocAR-92qm?usp=drive_link